uzinaduzina/re-create-your-neighbourhood_01/3rd_workshop.md

 Bruxelles, Belgium, September 2014
 ---
 In September 2014, the third meeting of workshops reunited over thirty participants in Watermael-Boitsfort, organized by the Cultural Center «La Vénerie».
 On the program: photography workshop, green walk accompanied by our staff, cooking of forgotten plants workshop.

-A selection of picture taken by the participants from our partners (Cluj, Warsaw, Bordeaux, Zagreb, Bruusels) of the photo workshop led by Michel Gelinne.
+A selection of picture taken by the participants from our partners (Cluj, Warsaw, Bordeaux, Zagreb, Bruxelles) of the photo workshop led by Michel Gelinne.

 ![](BruxellesPhotos/bruxelles_01.jpg)
 ![](BruxellesPhotos/bruxelles_02.jpg)